solarwinds/appoptics-apm-node/guides/configuration.md

 ### The Configuration File ###

-The `appoptics-apm` configuration file is `appoptics-apm.json` and should be placed in the root directory of the project being instrumented.
+The `appoptics-apm` default configuration file is `appoptics-apm.json` and should be placed in the root directory of the project being instrumented.
 The file/location may be changed via the environment variable `APPOPTICS_APM_CONFIG_NODE`.
 If changing the location `APPOPTICS_APM_CONFIG_NODE` must include the filename, not just the path.
+The file can also be a node module that exports a single object containing the same information has `appoptics-apm.json` would.

 The configuration file supplies the following properties, showing their defaults: